-Call us on 858 345 1761 to start planning your vacation to Okonjima, The Grand African Villa or take a look at our itineraries to Central Highlands
+To start planning your vacation to Okonjima, The Grand African Villa

 Okonjima's The Grand, African Villa is found on the private Okonjima Reserve in Damaraland, which has wonderful views of the unspoiled landscapes that surround the four bedroom villa.
 Okonjima is home to the AfriCat Foundation.

 The Grand African Villa is located on a remote part of the private Okonjima Reserve, about 10km from the main Okonjima camp.
 The villa is designed to be a home away from home and has two separate private suites which each boast two ensuite bedrooms, accommodating groups of up to eight adults and four children.
 Each of the suites has both air conditioning and fans for the warm summer nights, and heating for the cooler winter evenings.
 The suites are located about 35-50 meters either side of the main house, so we feel it works very well for either two families traveling together, so each family is able to have some privacy, or an extended family group.

 The spacious main house has a lounge and dining area with a large open fireplace - lovely for those cooler winter evenings.
 The Villa is fully staffed and even has its own chef meaning that meal times and menus are completely flexible and can be arranged to suit the needs of each individual group.

 As well as this there is a fabulous infinity pool out on the deck which overlooks the watering hole, ideal for lazy afternoons when you can kick back and observe the game move into the waterhole for a refreshing drink.
 There is also a sala on the deck, just perfect for a siesta.